evrenvarol/outlook-taskboard/README.md

     ![Tasks Folders](http://evrenvarol.github.io/outlook-taskboard/img/task-folders.png)

     *This is __not necessary__ for the updated version of the taskboard any more.
-It will automatically create the folder 'Kanban' in your Tasks folder and place all tasks it manages into it.
+    It will automatically sort all tasks in your Tasks folder into lanes depending on their status ('Not Started', 'In Progress', etc.).
 It is still possible to create a custom folder structure for allocation to the task lanes, though.*

 3. For Outlook Home page: